 Vermont Fish & Wildlife Grants Available to Improve Shooting Ranges

-Vermont Fish & Wildlife is offering shooting range improvement grants to encourage upgrades of shooting ranges for enhanced safety and operation.
+Vermont Fish and Wildlife is offering shooting range improvement grants to encourage upgrades of shooting ranges for enhanced safety and operation.

 Eligible projects include shooting range re-development, noise abatement structures, safety berms, shooting pads and stations, and the construction or improvement of access roads and parking lots.
 Grant money may also be used for lead mitigation, such as recycling, reducing range floor surface drainage, or liming range property.